twandylue/project-1-starter/README.rst

   resources.

 - You should ``free`` any memory that you heap-allocate, and close any files that you open.
+If you do not, the flag ``-fsanitize=address`` will catch a memory leak which will be shown either in your console or in the *.err file.

 - To compile your code, the grader should be able to ``cd`` into the root directory of your repository and run ``make`` using the